A Tradition of Innovation

 NYU Law is an intellectual powerhouse, with more than 100 faculty, 300 courses, 16 areas of study, over 30 centers, and over 80 student organizations.

 The Law School has long taken a leadership role in introducing changes that have redefined legal education, regularly launching initiatives to assure that our graduates are practice-ready for today's world.
 Recent examples include NYU Law Abroad and our Washington, DC-based Legislative and Regulatory Process Clinic.

-To hear students and recent alumni talk about their NYU Law experiences, visit in our multimedia project, "The View from Washington Square."
+To hear students and recent alumni talk about their NYU Law experiences, visit our multimedia project, "The View from Washington Square."